CommWebTeam/gen_dw_format/table_of_contents_formatter/README.md

     - use existing list numberings from the document (explanation [#list-numbering](in this section)).
     - use manually inserted list numberings (differences from using existing list numberings explained [#manual-list-numbering](in this section)).
     - use existing indentation in the table.
 This is only helpful if the Dreamweaver table is formatted as a list, as described in the first input.
 5. The list type for the output WET-formatted table of contents.
-For example, if &lt;ol list-numeric> is selected, then the WET table of contents might be formatted as so:
+For example, if &lt;ol lst-num> is selected, then the WET table of contents might be formatted as so:
-    - &lt;ol class="list-numeric">
+    - &lt;ol class="lst-num">
         - &lt;li>Entry 1
-        - &lt;ol class="list-numeric">
+        - &lt;ol class="lst-num">
             - &lt;li>Entry 2&lt;/li>
             - &lt;li>Entry 3&lt;/li>
         - &lt;/ol>&lt;/li>